How long it takes to learn Korean?

 The most popular and known research is from the FSI, the US Foreign Service Institute.

 The study is from English speakers’ perspectives.
-They have four groups of easy and challenging languages.
-They also gave a specific timeline for learning Korean.
+It has four groups of easy and challenging languages.
+The authors also gave a specific timeline for learning Korean.

 Hence, the result of mastering Korean, at least to TOPIK level V or advanced KLAT, would take around 88 weeks, that is 2,200 hours.